Elizabeth Cooper

-Elizabeth Cooper (born Isabel Rosario Cooper; January 15, 1914 (or 1909/1912) - June 29, 1960), also known under the stage names Chabing and Dimples, was a Filipina film actress, vaudeville dancer, and singer.
-In addition to her brief movie career, Cooper was also known for being the mistress of U.S. General Douglas MacArthur.
+Elizabeth Cooper (born Isabel Rosario Cooper; January 15, 1914 (or 1909/1912) - June 29, 1960), also known by the stage names Chabing and Dimples, was a Filipina film actress, vaudeville dancer, and singer.
+In addition to her movie career, Cooper was also known for being the mistress of U.S. General Douglas MacArthur.

-Born in Manila, she was famous for the first onscreen kiss in Philippine cinema for the movie, Ang Tatlong Hambog (1926).
+Born in Manila, she was famous for the first onscreen kiss in Philippine cinema, in the 1926 movie Ang Tatlong Hambog.
 In the 1930s, she met General Douglas MacArthur and became his paramour when she was around the age of 16 (or 18/21) and he was in his 50s.
 He arranged for her to follow him to Washington, D.C.

-While serving as Army Chief of Staff in the 1930s, MacArthur filed a libel action against a journalist at The Washington Post, Drew Pearson.
+While serving as Army Chief of Staff in the 1930s, MacArthur filed a libel action against Drew Pearson, a journalist at The Washington Post.
 When Pearson added Cooper to his list of witnesses to be deposed, MacArthur dropped the suit.
-MacArthur subsequently paid Cooper $15,000 to leave Washington, the money allegedly delivered by his aide, Dwight Eisenhower.
-However, she did not return to the Philippines, and after a few failed attempts in Hollywood and a hair dressing shop in the Midwest, she committed suicide in 1960.
+MacArthur subsequently paid Cooper $15,000 to leave Washington, the money allegedly delivered by his aide, Dwight D. Eisenhower.
+However, she did not return to the Philippines, and after a few failed attempts in Hollywood and a hairdressing shop in the Midwest, she committed suicide in 1960.

 Early life

 Cooper's precise date of birth is unclear.
 Her death certificate lists her date of birth as January 15, 1914, but she may have been born as early as 1909 or 1912.
 Cooper herself provided various dates of birth over the course of her life, ranging from 1909 to 1921.
 It is likely that her parents were Isaac Cooper (born c.
-1875), an American-born firefighter and veteran of the Philippine–American War, and Protacia Rubin (born 1894), a Filipino woman.
+1875, of Scottish descent), an American-born firefighter and veteran of the Philippine–American War, and Protacia Rubin (born 1894), a Chinese-Filipino woman.
 They married around 1908 and lived in Manila before relocating to the continental United States in 1916.
 The pair separated soon after; in 1919, Protacia Rubin and Isabel Cooper moved back to Manila.
 Upon her return to the Philippines, Rubin married American soldier Thomas Bernard Ryan; it is likely that she did so without divorcing Cooper.
 Ryan contracted tuberculosis and died at sea in 1925 while traveling to the United States to seek treatment.

 At age 12 or 13, Isabel Cooper dropped out of school and became a bodabil performer under the guidance of Luis Borromeo, who gave her the stage name "Dimples".
 Given her stepfather's illness, it is likely that the revenue from Isabel's performances served as the primary source of income for the family.